 4 Not-So-Crazy Questions to Ask Your Doctor

-You pick up the phone.
+You pick up your phone.
 You put it down.

-You pick up the phone.
+You pick up your phone.
 You put it down.
 Again.

-You have a question for your primary care doctor, but you're positive she'll think you're crazy for asking it.
-Or that she won't have time for such trivial matters because she's too busy for “that kind of thing.”
-So you hesitate calling the office.
-And your question drives you crazy as it goes unanswered.
+You have a question for your primary care provider (PCP), but you're positive she'll think you're crazy for asking it.
+Or that she won't have time to answer you because she's too busy for "minor things."
+So you hesitate calling the office, and your question drives you crazy as it goes unanswered.

 It's normal for sex to be painful sometimes, right?

-When necessary, Dr. Lazarus will prescribe counseling and/or appropriate medications that work in conjunction with lifestyle modifications to relieve anxiety and agitation and help women regain control of their feelings and their lives.
+When necessary, I prescribe counseling or appropriate medications that work together with lifestyle modifications to relieve your anxiety and agitation and help you regain control of your feelings and your life.